Lease Purchase Agreement: What You Should Know

 How The Buyer Benefits

-- Convenience: Rather than move again, the tenant can offset those moving expenses and hassle by simply buying the home they’re in.
+- Convenience: Rather than move again, the tenant can offset those moving expenses and hassle by simply buying the home they’re already in.

 - Credit score: If the buyer doesn’t have a qualifying credit score for a mortgage, a lease purchase agreement can give the buyer time to repair their credit score or other credit problems while working towards homeownership.